 Betty: If you can learn to see things as God’s will, you’ll have more peace.
-It is no accident that Nathan had to go home early.
+It is no accident that Nathan had to go back to Georgia early.
 Now, you don’t understand it.
 I don’t understand it.
 But this part I do know, namely God permitted it to happen.
 So now, I’m praying that whatever good God intended to come out of that, Nathan will get it.
 You don’t want to keep allowing yourself to resent God’s will.
 It’s not good.

 AM: I don’t resent it.
 I just feel sad about him cutting his trip short, since I won’t see him again for a long time.